Ankit4144/Uber_Rides_Data_Aanlysis/README.md

 ---

 ## Insights and Findings
-- **Evening and Night slots** show significantly higher cancellations and unassigned trips.
+- **Evening and Afternoon slots** show least activity in trips.
 - **City pickups** have more cancellations; **Airport pickups** see more unassigned rides.
-- Most successful trips occur in the **Morning and Afternoon**.
+- Most successful trips occur in the **Morning and Night**.
-- **Trip durations** are typically 10–20 minutes, but Airport trips are longer and more variable.
+- **Trip durations** are typically 40–60 minutes, but Airport trips are longer and more variable.
-- Demand spikes on **Fridays and Mondays**, suggesting the need for dynamic driver allocation.
+- Demand spikes on **Wednesdays and Mondays**, suggesting the need for dynamic driver allocation especially in Wednesdays.
-- **Cancellations peak** during high-demand hours, highlighting a possible driver shortfall.
+- **Cancellations peak** during high-demand morning hours, highlighting a possible driver shortfall.

 ---